p4lang/PI/proto/docs/p4runtime.md

 ### Clone Session Entry

 A clone session entry is a tuple consisting of a clone session id, egress port, clone class of service and packet length.
-The packet length must be set to a non-zero value if truncation of the clone is required.
+The packet length (bytes) must be set to a non-zero value if truncation of the clone is required.
 Otherwise, the packet length is unspecified (defaults to 0).
 As above, all fields are of type *uint64* to accomodate bitwidths up to 64 for the corresponding PSA metadata fields.

 *TODO: API for resubmit and recirculate, if needed.*